-Nature has given the ability to human’s to do far greater things than the other species are capable of.
-Probably that’s the reason, of our selfish interest we have forgotten about others and have intentionally or unintentionally destroyed the beautiful nature.
+Nature has given humans the ability to do far greater things than other species are capable of.
+Probably that’s why, in our selfish interest, we have forgotten about others and intentionally or unintentionally destroyed beautiful nature.

-Dwindling forests, air pollution, water shortages, extinction of many animals, rising earth temperature, reducing polar regions are prime examples of our negligence or cruelty (depends on what side you want to sit on).
+Dwindling forests, air pollution, water shortages, extinction of many animals, rising earth temperature, and reducing ice caps are prime examples of our negligence or cruelty (depending on what side you want to sit on).

-If you do not believe, then why suddenly amid the lockdown, when economic activity came to the standstill, nature started peeping out.
-People were able to witness snow-capped mountains, which were hidden for last 30-40 years because of pollution and dismal air quality.
-This was a small reminder from nature to wake-up.
+Pandemic lockdowns were a great example that demonstrated that when economic activities came to a standstill, nature started peeping out.
+People could witness snow-capped mountains, which have been hidden for the last 30-40 years because of pollution and dismal air quality.
+This was a small reminder from nature to wake up.

 World Environment Day

-Biodiversity?
-Human beings cannot survive in isolation, entire ecosystem is interconnected to each other.
+Human beings cannot survive in isolation; the entire ecosystem is interconnected.
 The food we eat, the oxygen we breathe, the water we drink, the beautiful sights we see – all of it is bio-diversity.

-From small ants & little insects to big elephants & giant whales – everything is playing a part in the ecosystem.
+From tiny ants & little insects to big elephants & giant whales – everything plays a part in the ecosystem.

-- Educate other people, this is not a fight we can win alone, even if we are able to create awareness to a small minority of people and take it forward from there, it will create a world of difference.
+- Educating other people as this is not a fight we can win alone; if we can create awareness among a small minority of people, it will make a world of difference.